filamentgroup/criticalCSS/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* v0.3.0 - Added `forceInclude` functionality.
+This allows the user to pass in an array of strings that are selectors.
+These selectors, if found in the CSS, will be treated as though they are above the fold and will therefore be automatically included.
+* v0.2.0 - Refactor
 * v0.1.0 - Hey, released this thing

 ## License